Malaka/number-converter/README.md

 `mvn clean install` : compiles the project

 `./run.sh` : run the project.
 Please use `run.sh -h` for help.
-You can also use the `mvn exec:java` with name arguments
+You can also use the `mvn exec:java` with same arguments

 Problem Abstract